AnyBlok/AnyBlok/doc/FRONT.rst

 Contributing (hackers needed!)
 ------------------------------

-Anyblok is at a very early stage, so as this recipe.
-Feel free to fork, talk with core dev, and spread the word!
+Anyblok is at a very early stage, feel free to fork, talk with core dev, and spread the word!

 Author
 ------